Crossing Delancey: Plot

-Isabelle Grossman works for a New York bookstore which supports authors through public readings.
-When author Anton Maes comes to the bookstore to give a reading, he shows an interest in Isabelle, who is enamored with the intellectual world that is very different from her traditional Jewish upbringing.
+Isabelle Grossman works for a New York bookstore, where she mingles with the city's literati, whom she idolizes.
+But outside of work she is lonely and unfulfilled, settling for an occasional night of romance with a married man.
+When Dutch-American author Anton Maes comes to the bookstore to give a reading, he shows an interest in Isabelle, who is charmed.

-Isabelle pays frequent visits to her Bubbe (grandmother), Ida, who lives on the Lower East Side of Manhattan.
-Anxious for her granddaughter to settle down, Ida turns to the local marriage broker.
-Although shocked and annoyed, Isabelle allows the matchmaker to introduce her in Bubbe’s kitchen to Sam Posner, who owns the nearby pickle shop.
+Isabelle pays frequent visits to her Yiddish-speaking Bubbe (grandmother), Ida, who lives in an Orthodox Jewish neighborhood on the Lower East Side of Manhattan (location of Delancey Street).
+Anxious for her granddaughter to settle down with a decent Orthodox man, Ida hires a marriage broker.
+Although enraged, Isabelle grudgingly allows the matchmaker to introduce her in Bubbe's kitchen to Sam Posner.

-At first Isabelle is not interested in Sam, believing that he is too working-class for her.
-Instead, she sets her sights on Anton and the New York intelligentsia.
-But she also feels guilty for how rude she was to Sam, so she tries to make it up to him by setting him up with her girlfriend Marilyn.
-In the process, she learns that he did not hire a matchmaker out of desperation and in fact has admired Isabelle from afar for several years.
-She is deeply touched and begins to like him, but it seems Sam has given up on her and starts dating Marilyn.
+At first Isabelle is dismissive of Sam, as she is not interested in a man who owns a small business selling pickles and who, she believes, hired the matchmaker.
+Instead, she sets her sights on Anton and the New York City intelligentsia, but she also feels guilty for how rude she was to Sam.
+She tries to make it up to him by setting him up with her girlfriend Marilyn.
+In the process, though, she learns that Sam did not hire the matchmaker, but that he respects her as a fellow business person and talks to her on that basis.
+It was only when she showed him a photo of Isabelle that he became interested.
+He has seen Isabelle from afar for many years with Bubbe.
+She is deeply touched, though her friends see Sam has given up on her and started dating Marilyn.

-One day at a store book reading, Sam shows up, as does Anton.
-Isabelle leaves with Sam, and later agrees to meet him the next day at her Bubbe’s apartment.
+One day at a store book reading, Sam shows up invited by Isabelle, as does Anton.
+Isabelle leaves with Sam, and later agrees to meet him the next day at her Bubbe's apartment to go on a date.

 After work the next day, however, she is sidelined by Anton and, believing that he is romantically interested in her, goes to his apartment.
-She discovers instead that Anton wants the convenience of an assistant, not a true partner.
-Finally seeing through him, the disgusted Isabelle races to her grandmother's apartment late, finding it empty with Ida sleeping on the couch.
+She discovers instead that the narcissistic Anton wants an assistant he can sleep with, not a real wife or girlfriend.
+A disgusted Isabelle rejects him and races to her grandmother's apartment, finding it empty with Ida sleeping on the couch.
 Heartbroken, she believes she has ruined her chances with the honest and caring Sam.
 As she cries, Sam enters from the balcony.
-The two finally are united and Ida feigns confusion, but is gleeful that her plan has succeeded.
+The two finally are united and Ida, waking and having feigned senile dementia to keep Sam from leaving, laughs gleefully that her plan has succeeded.

 Cast

-This was Yiddish theatre star Reizl Bozyk’s only film role.
+This was Yiddish theatre star Reizl Bozyk's only film role.